The Hellions: Production

 In June 1960 Warwick announced it would not make films through major studios but would produce and distribute films itself with a slate of pictures worth $8 million a year: "three big films a year" plus eight others which it would finance through Eros (that would cost an estimated $3 million).
 Warwick's first new film would be The Long Ships, a $3.5 million spectacle, following by The Heillions.
 Both would be shot in Yugoslavia.

 In May 1961, there were widespread reports that Albert R. Broccoli and Irving Allen would split up.
 Broccoli admitted that they disagreed on certain projects and that Allen would be making The Hellions by himself while Broccoli would make his own film in Africa but said that the men would reunite to make Cromwell.

 The film was offered by Warwick Productions to Ken Annakin, who agreed to direct as he had fond memories of South Africa from another film, Nor the Moon by Night.
 He also had wanted to direct another Western, The Singer Not the Song but been unable to get the job.
+Anne Aubrey had appeared in a number of Warwick Films.